 We provide to all active employees a tax-qualified 401(k) plan that provides for both employer and employee contributions.
-Employees may defer annually to the plan up to the IRS limits.
+Under this plan, employees may defer a portion of their base salary to the plan up to annual IRS limits.
 We provide a company match of 50% of an employee's deferrals, up to a maximum of 4% of the employee's annual salary.